aguamonkey/QA-Devops-Project-Two-Which-Animal-/README.md

 * I would implement selenium testing within my tests so that I could ensure that the site was tested in the most thorough way possible.
 * I would look at adding sounds and images to the site to give it a better look and feel.
 * I would go more in depth to the actual astrology of each animal and what the unique fortunes of them are.
+I may even link the western astrology with the chinese one.

 ### *Author*